 Dig a hole about 3cm deep and plant each plant around 10cm away from its neighbour in rows that are about 20cm apart.
 If you're a spinach fan, try popping this in between the rows as it makes a great companion plant.
 Keep aphids at bay and your Pukekohe longkeepers will be ready to harvest in 20 to 24 weeks.

-Pearl drop onions produce a pure white cocktail onion that has crisp, round and slightly flattened bulbs - perfect for pickling.
-They like to grow in rich soil and full sun.
 And spring onions (of any colour) will grow just about anywhere - including pots.
-Plant each seedling 3 to 4cm apart, and in six to eight weeks your spring onions should reach a height of 70-75cm and your pearl drop onions around 45cm high.
+Plant each seedling 3 to 4cm apart, and in six to eight weeks your spring onions should reach a height of 70-75cm.
 Keep the soil moist and when the tips of the leaves begin to brown it's time to harvest.
 I like to pop new seedlings into the ground every month for a year-round, continuous supply.